Blatts12/filtr/README.md

 #### Raise Mode

-Use `:error_mode: :raise` to raise exceptions on validation failures:
+Use `error_mode: :raise` to raise exceptions on validation failures:

 ```elixir
 defmodule MyAppWeb.AdminController do